 Don’t you mention that player of the Devil’s music when you’ll be playing the Lord’s music in just a few hours!
 I aim to see you do it with a clean conscience and a clean body!

-Befitting a household with an adolescent female, an extra-long cord had been added to the phone in the upstairs hall so it could be hauled into Nonique’s bedroom with the door nearly closed for privacy.
-And rumination.
+It just so happened that an extra-long phone cord (befitting a household with an adolescent female) had been added to the extension in the upstairs hall; meaning it could be hauled into Nonique’s bedroom with the door nearly closed for privacy.

-She could just dial Burrow Lane and find out if Vicki’d returned from the dentist.
-If she hadn’t, that’d be a sign that the letter should be left undelivered till Monday.
+She could simply dial Burrow Lane and find out if Vicki’d returned from the dentist.
+If Vicki hadn’t, that’d be a sign that the letter should be left undelivered till Monday.
+Okay?
 Okay...

 Ring.
 Ring.
 Ring—